-New board didn't fix it: temperature sensor was the problem all along
+New board didn't fix it: the temperature sensor was at fault

 The unit cooled for two or three hours, then went quiet.
 No error code, no warning light.
-Another company had already replaced the control board, and the shutdowns kept happening.
-A part change that does not fix the fault usually means the wrong part was blamed.
+The control board had already been replaced and the shutdowns carried on exactly as before, which usually means the wrong part was blamed.

 Case summary